razor3598/Football-Analysis/ManUtd 2020-21 Analysis/README.md

-Utilise the soccerplots library for downloading the radar chart.\n Data obtained from FBREF\ Statsbomb (https://fbref.com/en/)
+Utilise the soccerplots library for downloading the radar chart.

+Data obtained from FBREF\ Statsbomb (https://fbref.com/en/)